Home Schooling GCSE Science – The Course

 - What do we know about the universe and how it continues to change?

-Our GCSE Science course prepares students for AQA GCSE Combined Science syllabus 4462 for exams in 2012 only.
+Our GCSE Science course prepared students for AQA GCSE Combined Science syllabus 4462 for exams in 2012 only.

-This is a single award GCSE.
-Assessment is by three written papers (which constitute 75% of the final mark and an exam based upon a data collection practical which the student will carry out at home worth a further 25%.
-We have chosen this syllabus as the most suitable for home schooling.
-If you are interested in obtaining a double award in science, you will also need to purchase Additional Science GCSE.
+This was a single award GCSE.
+Assessment was by three written papers (which constituted 75% of the final mark and an exam based upon a data collection practical which the student carried out at home worth a further 25%.
+We chose this syllabus as the most suitable for home schooling.
+If you are interested in obtaining a double award in science, you will now need to study IGCSE Science.

-- The practical skills assessment (PSA) assesses the student?s ability to work in an organised and safe manner whilst working practically.
-It can be carried out at any time during the course.
+- The practical skills assessment (PSA) assessed the student’s ability to work in an organised and safe manner whilst working practically.
+It could be carried out at any time during the course.

-- The investigative skills assignment (ISA) assesses the student?s ability to undertake a task and collect, process and evaluate data.
-The ISA can be carried out at any time during the course.
-Students carry out the PSA set by AQA, they then take a written test under controlled conditions.
-The test asks questions concerning the data collected during the practical task as well as that provided as part of the test.
+- The investigative skills assignment (ISA) assessed the student’s ability to undertake a task and collect, process and evaluate data.
+The ISA could be carried out at any time during the course.
+Students carried out the PSA set by AQA, they then took a written test under controlled conditions.
+The test asked questions concerning the data collected during the practical task as well as that provided as part of the test.